 The first house my husband Thomas and I owned was back in Toronto.
 We spent a few years there, but the yard was massive and overwhelming.
 Upon moving in, the garden was completely overgrown with weeds.
 We let them grow until we had things in the house sorted out, then tore them out by hand and tamed the yard down to a manageable, neat grass lawn with a few boarder trees and plants.

-Eventually, they led me to call it quits, as living and working full time in a small space with two full grown adults and a kitty was hard enough without gnats flying at your face when you walk into the kitchen.
+Eventually, they led me to call it quits, as living and working full time in a small space with two full grown adults and a kitty was hard enough without gnats flying at your face each time you step into the kitchen.

-I’m all for less work and all for water conservation, so my goal is to create a gorgeous drought-tolerant garden, ideally full of colourful bougainvillea, stunning succulents, a collection of cacti, herbs, and teeny-tiny fruit-baring potted trees as well.
+I’m all for less work and all for water conservation, so my goal is to create a gorgeous drought-tolerant garden, ideally full of colourful bougainvillea, stunning succulents, a collection of cacti, herbs for the kitchen, and teeny-tiny fruit-baring potted trees if I can manage to keep those happy as well.

-This blog – essentially a compilation of updates showcasing my progress in my garden, as well as compilations of research I’ve done along the way.
+This blog is essentially a collection of updates showcasing my progress in my garden, as well as compilations of research I’ve done on plant care, gardening tips, and plant facts along the way.

 Hopefully, I won’t have too many casualties in the garden before I find my footing!